-Renée Zellweger On Her Own Self-Doubt, And How She’s ‘Working On’ Her Love Life
+Renee Zellweger On Her Own Self-Doubt, And How She’s ‘Working On’ Her Love Life

 — Spoiler Scoop (@spoilerscoop) January 8, 2017

 Jerry Maguire quickly became a box-office hit, and to this day is still considered one of the highest-grossing and most popular films of all times.
 In fact, the film celebrated its 20th anniversary in late 2016, with a special edition Blu-ray DVD being released to mark the occasion.
-According to Entertainment Weekly, Cameron Crowe, Jerry Maguire‘s writer-director, spoke about how Tom Cruise and Renée Zellweger perfectly complemented each other in the film, irrespective of the vast differences in their individual experiences in the film industry.
+According to Entertainment Weekly, Cameron Crowe, Jerry Maguire‘s writer-director, spoke about how Tom Cruise and Renee Zellweger perfectly complemented each other in the film, irrespective of the vast differences in their individual experiences in the film industry.

 “They were both so different, Tom and Renee.
 Both coming from different sides of the world professionally, I think.
 They completed each other, and that was the kind of line in the script that I always had in my head.”

-The success of Jerry Maguire helped the Texas-born Renée Zellweger to become one of the most celebrated actresses in Los Angeles.
+The success of Jerry Maguire helped the Texas-born Renee Zellweger to become one of the most celebrated actresses in Los Angeles.
 Today, the well-known celebrity can often be seen enjoying parties and nightclubs in Santa Monica’s Hollywood Hills; however, there was something different about the 47-year-old actress while she came out of one such party that was arranged in Hollywood Hills in late 2016.
-The Daily Mail reported that Renée Zellweger was spotted clinging to her handbag in a very protective manner.
+The Daily Mail reported that Renee Zellweger was spotted clinging to her handbag in a very protective manner.

 Sunday funday: The 47-year-old left the afternoon bash with a friend and looked very relaxed – sans for her… https://t.co/IGWZFixvCM pic.twitter.com/8s4Uad0jlq